France's oldest sparkling wine fights for its future

-LIMOUX, France The sparkling wine from the region around this town in southwestern France claims to be the bubbly with the oldest mention in official records.
+LIMOUX, France, June 12 The sparkling wine from the region around this town in southwestern France claims to be the bubbly with the oldest mention in official records.

-Limoux barely escaped historical relegation as a local specialty by a flood of Spanish fizz from the other side of the Pyrénées mountains and is now fighting its corner with an offer of quality sparkling wines at affordable prices for its sweet traditional Blanquette de Limoux Methode Ancestrale and dryer Blanquette de Limoux Brut.

 "Twenty years ago the quality of Limoux wines in general was not very good," said Richard Planas, the director of the AOC Limoux professional body.
 "A lot of work has been done and a lot has changed."